Registered Member (MHGI)

 - Registered HG Practitioner Status

-- Individual page (with name, contact information, specialist areas, biographical details, optional location map, and full biographical details) included on the HGI's Official Register of approved Human Givens Practitioners (accredited in the UK by the Professional Standards Authority)
+- Individual Online Register Therapist page (with name, contact information, specialist areas, biographical details, optional location map, full biographical details and any relevant links)

 - Access to the secure HG Professional Members' Area — includes various resources, such as practical advice, essential information and helpful downloads for anyone starting up in private practice, latest news, job opportunities etc.

-- Invite to annual conference and any other special HGI-hosted events
+- Advanced notice and invitations to the HGI's bi-annual conference and any other special HGI-hosted events

-- Invites to attend one-off HG.Dip.
-Graduate Training Days
+- Invites to attend special one-off HG.Dip.
+Graduate CPD Days

 - Certificate of membership (renewed annually)